vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 ### Other research

 I also want to mention a few other things we are doing.
-One thing is [https://rfc.vac.dev/](protocol specifications).
+One thing is [protocol specifications](https://rfc.vac.dev/).
 We think this is very important for p2p infra, and we see a lot of other projects that claim to do it p2p infrastructure but they aren't clear about guarantees or how stable something is.
 That makes it hard to have multiple implementations, to collaborate across